open-policy-agent/opa-idea-plugin/docs/devel/architecture.md

 The logic to find and compare both files is implemented in base classes `OpaTestBase`, `OpaWithRealProjectTestBase`.

-In your test class you must override the `dataPath` field to indicate the folder containing the resources files.
+In your test class, you must override the `dataPath` field to indicate the folder containing the resources files.
 By convention the name of this folder follows the pattern `<package_of_the_tested_class>.fixtures`

 ### Example